HOME

 CONTACT US

-Join us on March 15 at our annual celebration of the mighty potato.
-Once overlooked, the potato has now claimed its rightful place in the culinary world and is being feted by no less an organization than the United Nations in this, the International Year of the Potato!
-Non-believers can check it out for themselves at http://www.potato2008.org Of course the potato and Ireland go hand in hand and it is no coincidence that our celebration should take place so close to St. Patirck's day.
+Join us on March 22 at our sort of annual celebration of the mighty potato.
+Once overlooked, the potato has now claimed its rightful place in the culinary being feted by no less an organization than the United Nations who made 2008 the International Year of the Potato!
+Non-believers can check it out for themselves at http://www.fao.org/potato-2008/ Of course the potato and Ireland go hand in hand and it is no coincidence that our celebration should take place so close to St. Patrick's day.
 Be sure to bring your Irish spirit.

-If you were with us last year you will know that this is no ordinary get together!
+If you have been with us before you will know that this is no ordinary get together!
 We truly celebrate the potato with the amazing potato pot luck.
 Bring your favourite potato dish (only potato dishes will be served) and share your culinary creativity with your friends.
 Prizes galore for the best potato entries in the categories of best dish, most creative presentation, most honoring of the spud and most likely to make you happy.

 Remember, at the end of the day its really all about the craic!

-For thos of you unfamiliar with the term "Craic" we offer the following definition:
+For those of you unfamiliar with the term "Craic" we offer the following definition:

 Craic